MIND THE GAP

 Our featured artist is the infamously anonymous digital artist Saint Hoax, whose work has been featured in The New York Times, Huffington Post, and more.
 He created eight new images specifically for our issue, and we were honored to have the chance to talk in depth with Saint Hoax about the origins and inspiration for the work.
 And for our Side Conversations, we spoke with six individuals who could be less alike in professions, but all in their own way are addressing the gaps that exist between us today: from an adventure photographer who was living in a yurt to the Social Media Director at TED, we bring to you six unique perspectives on perception and what it practically takes to close these gaps between us today.

 We believe in conversation, and we believe these pieces inspire conversation as much as they amuse, inform, and bridge gaps.
 This magazine started with a series of conversations, and as we continue forward, we promise to keep having them.
 We hope you’ll chime in.
-Below are links to the pieces, which you can also find on our home page beneath Issue 2.
+Below are links to the pieces, which you can also find under Archives, Issue 2.

 - Muchijoon | Lilian Mehrel